mburnamfink/Scum-Villany-RPG/player_sheets/Josiah_Weatherly_Mystic.md

 - Fine melee weapon - a Jian, a taoist sword
 - Offerings - Rice wine, salt, a candle
 - Outdated religious outfit - a deep purple long robe
-- Precursor artifact - a Viennese music box from Earth, circa 1890.
+- Precursor artifact - an Ur music box, emitting sound and psychic waves, providing a wave of momentary calm.
 It can serve as a distraction
 - Trappings of religion - Yin Yang pendant
 - Memento of your travels (doesn't count for load) -  a magic cat figurine